Subdivision Street Paving Special Assessment District

 To encourage residents to pursue a SAD to fund their road improvement project, Waterford Township has established a limited Township fund to contribute towards these efforts.
 These funds will be made available to each eligible project at the Township Board’s discretion until they are exhausted and/or the Board determines the funds are no longer needed.

-***UPDATE: The Waterford Township Board of Trustees has committed $1 million in ARPA funding to assist with SAD projects for Waterford subdivision roadways.
-See below for further information and instruction on how to get started now!
+***UPDATE: The Waterford Township Board of Trustees has committed $2 million in ARPA funding to assist with SAD projects for Waterford subdivision roadways.
+See below for further information and instructions on how to get started now!****

-At a regularly scheduled public meeting of the Township Board on April 25, 2022, the Board of Trustees approved a process by which the Township can consider requests from property owners to participate in an SAD to help lower the cost to the property owners.
+The Waterford Township Board of Trustees approved a process by which the Township can consider requests from property owners to participate in an SAD to help lower the cost to the property owners.
 Under Public Act 246 of 1931, the Waterford Township Board of Trustees may consider an assessment-at-large for a specific subdivision road improvement project not to exceed 10% of the final cost of the project as determined by the RCOC.

 TO REQUEST FUNDING FROM THE TOWNSHIP:

 Residents who wish to apply for Township funding contribution to their SAD road improvement project should first reach out to RCOC to begin the process.
 Upon successful collection of signatures on a petition of interest from the Road Commission, and receipt of preliminary construction plans and cost estimates from the Road Commission, residents may request funding from the Township based on the process outlined in the above PDF.

 To request Township funding, please submit